A measurement of the Galactic plane mass density from binary pulsar accelerations: Analysis and Results

 for a system at distance $d$ with a proper motion $\mu$.
 The term $\PBDOTGR$ describes the rate at which the system is losing energy due to gravitational radiation \citep{Weisberg2016}, and can be computed given the orbital period, eccentricity $e$, and the masses of the pulsar $m_p$ and its companion $m_c$ (determined from Shapiro delay; \citealt{shapiro1964}) as

 Given these terms, we can then calculate the line-of-sight Galactic acceleration, $\agal$ as:

 We define the observed line-of-sight acceleration, \aobs, as

 This is simply a redefinition of the observed binary period drift rate $\dot{P}_b^{\rm Obs}$.
 As a result, it cannot be compared to a true acceleration as it includes both the Shklovskii effect and secular GR effects, $\dot{P}_b^{\rm GR}$.
 Likewise, we also compute a model line-of-sight acceleration, \amod, that includes these additional effects, which we compare to the observed values.
+VLBI measurements of the Solar system barycenter \citep{Titov2013} give a value for the solar system acceleration of $(9.3, 0.4, 0.3) \pm (1.1, 1.1, 1.3)~\rm mm/s/yr$ in the Galactic reference frame, i.e., the vertical component is not statistically significant.
+The acceleration of the Solar system barycenter for the models that we consider here are consistent with the VLBI measurements within the uncertainties.